-Impact SO #3: Temporary Construction Employment Resulting in the Need for Additional Community Facilities
+Impact SO #3: Temporary Construction Employment Resulting in the Need for Additional Community Facilities under the B-P Build Alternatives.

-The potential for the job creation related to construction of the Palmdale Station site to require the construction of new community facilities is considered in the discussion above in Impact SO #3 under the B-P Build Alternatives.
 As discussed in that section, the temporary effects resulting from the construction of the HSR project, including the Palmdale Station site, would result in a noticeable economic change within the two-county region; however, they would not affect the overall quality of life in the region.